Skip to content

 CUDA is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).

 Programs, typically written in C or C++, are compiled with nvcc.
 As well as nvcc, a host compiler is required.
-By default, a gcc module is added when nvidia/nvhpc is loaded.
+This is usually gcc meaning the gcc module should also be loaded, as above.

 Compile your source code in the usual way.